cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 `GEM_PATH=/home/vcap/app/vendor/bundle/ruby/1.9.1:`

 ### <a id='RACK_ENV'></a>RACK_ENV ###
-This variable specifies the Rack deployment environment --- development, deployment, or none.
+This variable specifies the Rack deployment environment: development, deployment, or none.
 This governs what middleware is loaded to run the application.

 `RACK_ENV=production`

 ### <a id='RAILS_ENV'></a>RAILS_ENV ###
-This variable specifies the Rails deployment environment --- development, test, or production.
+This variable specifies the Rails deployment environment: development, test, or production.
 This controls which of the environment-specific configuration files will govern how the application will be executed.

 `RAILS_ENV=production`

 ### <a id='RUBYOPT'></a>RUBYOPT ###
 This Ruby environment variable defines command-line options passed to Ruby interpreter.

 `RUBYOPT: -I/home/vcap/app/vendor/bundle/ruby/1.9.1/gems/bundler-1.3.2/lib -rbundler/setup`